Treatment Options - Panobinostat

 - The most common side effects included diarrhea, tiredness, and low platelet counts.
 Low platelet count was also the most serious side effect, and was managed with dose reduction and/or interruption.
 Peripheral neuropathy, which was reported in 27% of patients, was typically mild.

-- The safety of panobinostat in combination with Revlimid-dex was also evaluated in an MMRC-facilitated Phase I trial in relapsed or relapsed/refractory myeloma.
+- Panobinostat, Revlimid, and dex.
+The safety of panobinostat in combination with Revlimid-dex was evaluated in a Phase I trial in relapsed or relapsed/refractory myeloma.